1. Who first discovered the ruins of Harappa?

 Explanation: Public wells ensured water availability to all citizens, showing urban planning.

-35. The houses in Indus Valley had doors opening towards:
+35. The houses in Indus Valley had doors opening towards ____________.

 A) Main streets